bitcoin-s/bitcoin-s/docs/rpc/rpc-clients-intro.md

-We've done all the mundane work of wiring requests and responses from Bitcoin Core to the powerful and safe types found in Bitcoin-S. We've also written a bunch of tests, that verify that all of this actually work.
+We've done all the mundane work of wiring requests and responses from Bitcoin Core to the powerful and safe types found in Bitcoin-S. We've also written a bunch of tests, that verify that all of this actually works.
 You'll know for sure that you're sending a valid public key to `importmulti`, and you when doing RPC calls like `getblockheader` we'll even parse the